6 Factors That Will be Considered When Designing a Septic System That Meets Your Property’s Needs

 • Soil Type: Your soil must absorb and treat effluent properly.
 Sandy soils, for example, drain quickly and may require additional filtration layers, while clay-heavy soils drain slowly and may need alternative solutions.

 • Percolation Rate: During a “perc test,” professionals assess how quickly water drains through your soil.
-Percolation rates are critical for designing the drainfield and determining the size required.
+Percolation rates are critical for designing the drain field and determining the size required.

 • Topography: Slopes and elevation can impact where your system is located and whether you’ll need pumps to move wastewater uphill.